LynHJ/SQLAlchemy-ClimateAnalysisAndExploration/README.md

 ![alt text](https://github.com/LynHJ/Sqlalchemy-Climate-Analysis-and-Exploration/blob/450c53707646bbf2ac81fcbc325bc7352d6ccd37/OutputData/daily-normals.png)

 #### Summary for Advanced Data Analysis
-•The amount of precipitation is less than 10mm during the time period I have set.
+1. The amount of precipitation is less than 10mm during the time period I have set.
-•According to the picture above,the temperature is stable.
+2. According to the picture above,the temperature is stable.
 The temperature range is around 20ºc to 28ºc